MPL Indonesia: Playoff bracket

 ONIC Esports topped the regular season with an impressive 11–3 record and a +12 game differential, securing a direct slot into the Upper-Bracket Semifinals alongside RRQ Hoshi.
-RRQ Hoshi and ONIC Esports would once again meet in the MPL Indonesia Grand Finals for the third consecutive season.
-The trilogy of both RRQ and ONIC would finish with ONIC Esports defeating RRQ Hoshi 4–1 in the Grand Finals with Kairi taking Finals MVP honors.
+RRQ Hoshi and ONIC Esports once again met in the MPL Indonesia Grand Finals for the third consecutive season.
+The trilogy of both RRQ and ONIC finished with ONIC Esports defeating RRQ Hoshi 4–1 in the Grand Finals, with Kairi taking Finals MVP honors.

 M4 World Championship

-Both RRQ and ONIC would once again represent Indonesia in the upcoming MLBB M4 World Championships in Jakarta.
-RRQ Hoshi and ONIC Esports will go on to finish 3rd and 4th in the tournament.
+Both RRQ and ONIC again represented Indonesia in the upcoming MLBB M4 World Championships in Jakarta.
+RRQ Hoshi and ONIC Esports finished 3rd and 4th in the tournament.

 Season 11 (2023)

 In Season 11, ONIC Esports continued their dominance in MPL Indonesia.
 They topped the regular season with a 13–1 record.
-In the playoffs, ONIC swept EVOS Legends 3–0 in the upper bracket semifinals, defeated Alter Ego 3–0 in the upper bracket finals, and clinched the championship by sweeping EVOS Legends 4–0 in the Grand Finals.
+In the playoffs, ONIC swept EVOS Legends 3–0 in the upper-bracket semifinals, defeated Alter Ego 3–0 in the upper-bracket finals, and clinched the championship by sweeping EVOS Legends 4–0 in the Grand Finals.
 This victory marked ONIC's fourth MPL Indonesia title.